 The LTS is co-owned and governed by three church partners, referred to as “members”.
 Two of these partners are Lutheran church bodies: The Lutheran Church of Southern Africa (LCSA) holds a controlling share of 40% of the LTS, while the Free Evangelical Lutheran Synod in South Africa (FELSISA) holds a share of 30%.
 The third partner is a closely associated Lutheran mission society, the Mission of Lutheran Churches (“MLC”, also known as “Lutherische Kirchenmission” or “Bleckmarer Mission”).
 It also holds a share of 30%.

 The ownership of the LTS is exercised by way of the so-called “members’ meeting,” a panel to which each church partner delegates representatives.
 The LCSA has the right to nominate three representatives, while the FELSISA and MLC each nominate two.
 At present, the members’ meeting is constituted as follows:

 - Rev. Roger Zieger (MLC)

 The members‘ meeting elects one from its ranks to serve as chairperson.
 Currently, Rev. Christoph Weber serves in this capacity.

-While the members’ meeting provides oversight, policy decisions, and general direction to the LTS, day-to-day governance is delegated to a Board of Directors (BOD) which usually meets four times a year.
+While the members’ meeting provides oversight and general direction to the LTS, day-to-day governance is delegated to a Board of Directors (BOD) which usually meets four times a year.
 Each partner organization appoints two directors to the BOD for a fixed term, while there are also several persons who take part in meetings in an ex officio capacity.